Sandragun/event-helper-website/README.md

 - Fields: id, registration_number, phone_number, created_at, updated_at

 ### 4. `event_registrations`
-- Stores event registrations with QR codes
+- Stores event registrations with QR codes and chatbot metadata
-- Fields: id, event_id, user_id, qr_code, additional_details, attendance_marked, attendance_marked_at, registered_at
+- Fields: id, event_id, user_id, qr_code, additional_details (includes stored QR image), attendance_marked, attendance_marked_at, registered_at

 ## Usage

 ### For Admins

 1. Login with an admin account (role must be 'admin' in profiles table)
-2. Create events with title, description, contact, and poster
+2. Create events with title, description, contact, and poster (drag-drop or URL)
-3. Approve events to make them visible to users
+3. Preview posters before saving and approve events to make them visible to users
 4. Use the QR scanner to mark attendance during events

 ### For Users